JSON.NET Implementing Custom Serialization

 // Arrange

-var wierd = new WierdName {Name = "first", Value = "Sergey"};
+var weird = new WeirdName {Name = "first", Value = "Sergey"};

 // Act

-// wierd gets serialized into "{\"$first\":\"Sergey\"}"
+// weird gets serialized into "{\"$first\":\"Sergey\"}"

-var result = JsonConvert.SerializeObject(wierd);
+var result = JsonConvert.SerializeObject(weird);

-var test = JsonConvert.DeserializeObject<WierdName>(result);
+var test = JsonConvert.DeserializeObject<WeirdName>(result);

 // Assert